Watertoon/DD-Framework/readme.md

 * A parameter system based on the BYAML file format
 * A job queue system for graphics, actors, and modules
 * An environment built on the Vulkan wrapper library for managing 3d models and graphics techniques

+# Cut features
+* A user mode scheduler for Win32 Fibers to create a cooperative threading environment (In consideration of blocking Vulkan functions)

 # Project Stipulations
 * I wish to limit the usage of external dependencies when possible.
 I currently rely on Win32 and Vulkan 1.3.
 I plan to integrate cURL and OpenSSL in the future.